 2. Google Pixelbook Go

 While Google’s own Chromebooks have been known to sport high price points, the Pixelbook Go starts at $649.99.
-Not that this price point is low, but it’s better than the usual grand.
-Still, it retains a great build quality, powerful specs, and can be upgraded substantially.
+While it’s not exactly affordable, this price is better than what you would usually pay for a Google Chrome OS laptop.
+It retains a great build quality, powerful specs, and can be upgraded substantially.
 The most expensive version should cost around $1,400.

 This offers versatility in price and a wide set of options, making this one of the best touchscreen Chromebooks you can find.
 So who is the Pixelbook Go for?
 If you’re looking for a well-rounded clamshell with plenty of power, this is a great option.